Compare School Options

 • School Counseling Techniques.
 A course like this covers the essential skills an ethical and effective school counselor needs.
 Expect to learn best practices for interviews, observation techniques, how to collect data, and how to write detailed reports.

 • Lifespan Development.
 School counselors need a thorough understanding of what students experience on a biological level.
-Expect a detailed look at human growth and developmental phases, primarily social, cognitive, and emotional.
+Expect a detailed look at human growth and developmental phases.

 What Can You Do With an Online Master’s in School Counseling?